MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-use-vscode-extension-to-debug-locally.md

 ---
 # Debug Azure apps using the Azure Developer CLI Visual Studio Code extension

-In this article, you learn how to use the [Visual Studio Code](https://code.visualstudio.com/docs) extension for Azure Developer CLI (azd) to run and debug applications on your local machine.
+In this article, you learn how to use the [Visual Studio Code](https://code.visualstudio.com/docs) extension for Azure Developer CLI (azd) to run and debug apps on your local machine.

 ## Prerequisites